The Best SSD of 2017

 |Tier 4||ADATA, Kingston, Corsair, Patriot, PNY, Transcend, Silicon Power|

-Tier 1 manufacturers are the most reputable SSD makers.
-These companies own the entire supply chain from the controller to the NAND flash.
-These manufacturers ensure that the controller is best optimized for the NAND that it’ll be paired with and they also tend to use the best NAND for their products.
+Tier 1 manufacturers are the top dogs when it comes to SSDs.
+These companies own the entire supply chain from the SSD controller to the NAND flash.
+These manufacturers ensure that the controller is best optimized for the NAND that it’ll be paired with and they also tend to use the best NAND for their products as well.

 Tier 2 manufacturers own a portion of the supply chain, which is generally the production of the NAND flash.
 In most instances, Tier 2 manufacturers will source controllers from controller manufacturers, but they will usually write their own firmware to ensure that the controller is well suited for the NAND.
 Like Tier 1 manufacturers, Tier 2 manufacturers also tend to use the best NAND for their products.